 The best software program that uses learning design well is only as good as the teacher that implements it.
 Many educators need further education on how to use technology effectively in the classroom.
 When new tech arrives, schools need to be proactive in instructing their teachers on how to use it.

 Today’s early childhood studies programs are embracing the role of technology.
-For example, the Bachelor of Science in Child Studies from Post University covers STEM education in the classroom, including tech use.
-If you already have an undergraduate degree but want to extend your knowledge of the latest educational technology, consider the Master of Education, available 100 percent online from Post.
+For example, the Bachelor of Science in Child Studies degree from Post University covers STEM education in the classroom, including tech use.
+If you already have an undergraduate degree but want to extend your knowledge of the latest educational technology, consider an online Master of Education degree, available 100 percent online from Post.

 Technology is changing the face of the modern classroom.
 If you want to be an early childhood educator that can help children and technology work together to embrace learning, then check out the training programs from Post University.
 Reach out to our admissions team to learn more about these programs.